grafana/loki-workshop/docs/docs/lab1/01-explore-logs.md

 1. Let's narrow down the logs by adding a simple filter.

-    In the search bar, enter the text **favicon.ico**.
-This will show only those log lines containing the string `favicon.ico`:
+    In the search bar, enter the text **favicon**.
+This will show only those log lines containing the string `favicon`:

     ![Filtered logs](/img/explore-logs-filtered-logs.png)